Home Best Places in the Fraser Valley Kilby Farm Historic Site and Museum at Harrison Mills Kilby Provincial Park and Campground

 Kilby Park and Beach

-At less than 7.5 acres in size (or 3 hectares), Kilby Park isn’t a big place.
+At less than 7.5 acres in size (or three hectares), Kilby Park isn’t a big place.
 It’s very pretty though.
 At the park there is a gravel parking lot, boat launch, long sandy beach and camping area.

 The beach is beautiful, as are the views of the surrounding area.
 The park is on the edge of the Harrison River, but the river is so wide that it looks more like a small lake.
 On busy summer days motor boats and jet skis go whizzing by, and year-round trains pass on the other side of the river.